 On the Plane – Some Flying Tips for Business Travelers

 Once you get on the plane, it’s time to relax.
 Or at least it should be.
-Here are some tips for business travelers once you get on the plane.
+Here are some travel tips and tricks for business travelers once you get on the plane.

 1. Say howdy to flight attendants as you board.
 Be kind.

 Make a point to greet the flight attendant – even if it’s early.
 You can make a funny comment if “super chipper you” is not present.
 In addition to simply being a nice human being, acknowledging the FAs could score you an extra drink or something along those lines.

 This is one of those secret business travel tips that has a big payoff.
 When you think about it, it’s kinda obvious, but I am surprised how many people are just rude.
 And then shocked when THEY get treated like crap on the plane.

 2. Find your seat, stow your bags, and get out of the aisle as fast as possible.

 The rest of us business travelers thank you for getting out the way so the rest of us can board!
 Make an effort to stow your gear and get out of the aisle as quickly as possible.

 Common mistakes travelers make include not being ready.
 They are a hot mess getting on the plane with gear in different bags, overstuffed bags, and more.

 Or they are just oblivious to the fact they are holding things up.

 Don’t be that person.
 Get prepared, have a system and employ it.